opflep/Drupalgeddon-Toolkit/README.md

 ## Version

 > Draft
-* incluđe all pervious version that incomplete or unresolve bugs
+* include all pervious version that incomplete or unresolve bugs

 > Source_Final
 * release version